francisborja/master/_posts/2014-12-12-one-day-with-government.md

 What I am interested in is how we can eradicate corruption, one that’s deeply rooted into the system.
 I am interested in how we can chop down a tree to stop the roots from growing deeper into the soil.

-Or we could always shoot them all down.
+Or we could always just burn down the whole forest.
 Whatever works.